 This place is an ethnographic museum one of the largest museums in Amsterdam founded in 1864.
 The museum accommodates eight permanent exhibitions and an ongoing series of temporary exhibitions, including modern and traditional visual arts and photographic works.

+This museum was difficult to walk through realizing how barbaric World War II was for millions of people.
 A Museum chosen as the best historical museum of the Netherlands, tells the story of the Dutch people in World War II.
 A must see.

 Every bag has its own story.
 It tells us something about the fashion, art, skills, and customs of a particular period.
 Uncover the rich history of this everyday item at the Museum of Bags and Purses.
 In a magnificent 17th-century canal house, part of the UNESCO World Heritage Canal Ring Area of Amsterdam, you will unlock the history of the bag from the Middle Ages to the present day.
 A place you will find so many unusual and exciting bags under one roof.

 In the heart of Amsterdam on the Keizersgracht, you can still visit Amsterdam’s regent family, Van Loon, home.
 In 1602 Willem van Loon co-founded the Dutch East-India Company.
 Seven days a week the family opens their home and collection to the public.

 The pipe museum is all about smoking pipes, tobacco, and related paraphernalia.
 It holds the national reference collection in these areas and located in the heart of Amsterdam.